dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 ^^^^^^^^^^^^

-From here on in (Jan 2009), we are trying to keep userids in sync across all machines. www.opencsw.org is considered the "master".
+From here on in (Jan 2009), we are trying to keep userids in sync across all machines. ``www.opencsw.org`` is considered the master.
 If a user exists on www, then an account created from them on other machines, should be made to match up userids.